affiliatetheme/affiliatetheme/README.md

 # affiliatetheme.io

-The affiliatetheme is a WordPress theme, made by [endcore](https://endcore.com/), perfect for creating new affiliate websites, landing pages or satellite pages.
+The affiliatetheme is a WordPress theme perfect for creating new affiliate websites, landing pages or satellite pages.
 It's an all-in-one solution that doesn't require any other affiliate plugins or any programming skills and helps to earn a income through affiliate marketing.

 ---